irvin-s/docker_repair/README.md

 python3 query_process.py ${ROOT_DIR}/logs/fail/228568839.log
 ```

-- Check the created keyword and the URLs for a possible repair at:
+- Check the output at `${ROOT_DIR}/results/analyzed_query.json`.
+FIX: It should report a list of keywords and another processor should prepara a query

 ### 3. Process the keywords